henryjmin/OoT3DCameraControl-KOR/README.md

 - The L button resets the angle of the camera, and toggles off the free camera.

 Open citra-qt.exe and start the game, run the CameraOoT.exe once you can control Link.

+TODO: Find the memory addresses for Epona's coordinates and allow free camera control when riding Epona.